cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

         return InvalidCollectorErr
     }
     limit := msg.Limit
+    // Only process a limited number of subscriptions defined in CollectMsg
-    for limit > 0 {
+    // This is to prevent msg handler from panicing with OutOfGasException if DueQueue gets too large for limit > 0 {
+        // Each subscription period maintains its own queue
+        // These queues are processed in a round robin fashion until all due subscriptions are collected
+        // or msg.Limit has been reached
         for _, period := Terms.Period {
             if limit == 0 {
                 // limit reached.